melodiaz23/angular/README.md

     // or if the project exist
     //npm install
-    // on the carpet we create our project ng serve // To run a serveng serve
+    // on the carpet we create our project ng serve // To run a serveng se

 to install bootstrap locally in the project. npm install --save bootstrap@3